Fit Note Sickness Certificate

 You could also provide evidence from someone who is not a medical practitioner, e.g. a dentist.
 Your employer will decide whether or not this evidence is acceptable.
 If your employer has any doubts, they may still ask for a medical certificate from your GP.

-The practice will not provide a medical certificate for patients requiring self-isolation for coronavirus.
-Government guidance on coronavirus (COVID-19) is that employers use their discretion around the need for medical evidence for a period of absence where an employee is advised to stay at home either as they are unwell themselves, or live with someone who is, in accordance with the public health advices issued by the government.
+The practice will not provide a medical certificate for patients requiring self-isolation for coronavirus reasons.
+Government guidance is that employers use their discretion around the need for medical evidence for a period of absence where an employee is advised to stay at home either as they are unwell themselves, or live with someone who is, in accordance with the public health advices issued by the government.

 Should your employer ask for documentation, you can now get an isolation note from NHS 111 online or you can download and complete this form this form (Word format) or in pdf format yourself and pass to them.